seatgeek/druzhba/docs/quickstart.rst

 For this tutorial, we'll need a PostgreSQL instance.
-We'll walk through the steps to set up a local PostgreSQL instance running in a Docker container below, but if you already have a database running feel, free to skip the Docker instructions and change connection strings below appropriately.
+We'll walk through the steps to set up a local PostgreSQL instance running in a Docker container below, but if you already have a database running feel free to skip the Docker instructions and change connection strings below appropriately.

-If you do not already have Docker installed follow the setup instructions on the `Docker website <https://docs.docker.com/get-docker/>`_
+If you do not already have Docker installed follow the setup instructions on the `Docker website <https://docs.docker.com/get-docker/>`_.

 .. code-block:: bash